SimoManni/Self-Driving-Car-using-Deep-Q-Learning/README.md

 - **State update (`step`)**: Updates the car's state based on the action, checks for collisions and checkpoints, calculates rewards, and returns the new state, reward, and whether the episode is done.

 - **Rendering (`draw`)**: Renders the environment on the screen, including barriers, checkpoints, and the car.

+## Main
+The main file runs the loop for a fixed number of episodes as specified in the 'settings.py' file.
+At a fixed rate, it also simulates the agent in the environment to see how much progress the car has made in the learning process.

+## Main test
+This program loads the learned policy and simulates the autonomous car in the racing environment, as shown in the video above.